Hinkal-Protocol/Hinkal-API-Enclave/README.md

 ### Using the public key to verify Hinkal API responses

-The enclave signs its `/private-send` responses with the EC P-256 private key corresponding to `verificationPublicKey`.
-The signature is returned in the `X-Hinkal-Signature` response header.
+The enclave signs every response with the EC P-256 private key corresponding to `verificationPublicKey`.
+The signature is returned in the `x-hinkal-response-signature` response header.

 To verify a response: